mia-platform/custom-plugin-java/README.md

 This plugin is framework-independent.
 Every functionality is built using plain Java code.

 ## Usage
-To get a service proxy you can use the following method from class `ServiceCilentFactory`:
+To get a service proxy you can use the following method from class `ServiceClientFactory`:
 ### getServiceProxy
 Before getting your service proxy, you need to inject the appropriate `InitServiceOptions` instance: